riddhiraut/Equity-Analysis/README.md

-# Multi-Asset Equity Analytics with SQL
+# Quantitative Equity & Index Analysis with SQL

 A compact analytics engine that computes performance and risk metrics for a basket of equities entirely in **SQL (DuckDB)**, running in a single Google Colab notebook.
 Python is used only to load data and draw charts on top of the SQL output.